 Seven skewers of marinated chicken breast strips on a skewer cooked over open fire grilled to perfection!
 The Jerk spice (from Jamaica) kicks it up a notch or two!

 Traditional West Indian Chicken Roti in Pita wrap.
 Originated on Trinidad with Indian Curry flavors.

 Special just for these shows!
 Chef Bill took his 7 oz.
 Angus beef burger, added some Caribbean spice, and topped off with melted pimento cheese, grilled peppers and onions with side of Jalapeno Jam on Brioche Roll.

 Select Ahi tuna chucks marinated in selected Caribbean spices over bed of lettuce.
 Just a variation from the Asian style on the regular menu!

 The historic Parsonage Inn (c:1883) is across from the entrance to the maritime museum at the NW end of the historic district and provides 8 guest bedrooms with a rear parking lot.
 You can stay at this inn and walk over to Foxy's Harbor Grille - about 4 blocks.
 There is ample parking at Foxy's Harbor Grille if you choose to drive over to the Caribbean Nights Concerts on September 11th or 12th.
 There are 8 speed bikes available if you want to "bike over" rather than walking.
-A Special Caribbean Nights package offer that includes two tickets to the concert is available if you stay for two or more nights Sept.
+A Special Caribbean Nights package offer that includes one ticket to the concert is available if you stay for two or more nights Sept.
 9 - 13th.
 Contact Sallie at the Parsonage Inn by calling 410-745-8383 or send an email to email@example.com.
 The web site is: www.Parsonage-Inn.com (just click on the photo above) Sallie is known for superb breakfasts!